 People Judge Based on Bad Grammar

-No, we’re not talking about your university professor – normal people with a normal awareness of grammar will actually form negative impressions towards writers of mistake-filled documents.
+No, we’re not talking about your university professor – people with a normal awareness of grammar can and will form negative impressions towards writers who make spelling and grammar mistakes.

 A 2005 study yielded similar results, although the authors noted that the judgements were directly related to the author’s abilities in the context of the writing – other traits, like mathematical ability and likeability, were not affected by errors .